QuiteQuiet/PokemonShowdownBot/COMMANDS.md

 Workshops
 Although not a chatgame, the workshop command use the same container as they do and as such cannot be used if a game is in progress.
 Similarly, no chat games can be started during a workshop.
 Do note that the config option about chat games does not apply to workshops.
 - workshop new [name] : Starts a new workshop session with [name] as the host.
+If [name] is blank, the person doing the command is set as host.
 - workshop add [anything] : Adds [anything] to the current workshop team.
 There's no checking if [anything] exists, so that's up to the host.
 (Requires Host or @)
 - workshop remove [anything] : Removes [anything] if its in the team.
 Otherwise the same conditions as add.
 - workshop team : Displays the current workshop team.
 (Requires Host or @)